-We expect general and administrative expenses to increase in the future in support of our expanding operating activities.
+We expect general and administrative expenses to increase in the future in support of our expanding commercial and operating activities.

 Other Income, net.
-Other income, net, increased approximately \$0.1 million to \$0.4 million for the three months ended September 30, 2017 from approximately \$0.3 million for the three months ended September 30, 2016, primarily due to increased returns resulting from a general increase in interest rates and higher average investment balances from funds raised through the "at-the-market" offering and a follow-on offering in April 2017.
+Other income, net, increased approximately \$0.7 million to \$1.1 million for the three months ended September 30, 2018 from approximately \$0.4 million for the three months ended September 30, 2017.
+The increase is primarily due to increased investment returns resulting from a general increase in interest rates and an increase in our investment balances as a result of the follow-on offering in May 2018.

-Comparison of the Nine Months Ended September 30, 2017 and September 30, 2016
+Comparison of the Nine Months Ended September 30, 2018 and September 30, 2017